DMARC FOOD PANTRY & PERSONAL CARE PANTRY

 The Food Pantry is available monthly to assist households with non-perishable food items to meet their food needs on an emergency basis.
 There are no income limits for receiving food.

-The Personal Care Pantry is available monthly on an emergency basis to assist households with the following personal care items:
+The Personal Care Pantry is available monthly on an emergency basis to assist West Des Moines households with the following personal care items: soap, deodorant, shampoo, laundry detergent, oral hygiene products, feminine care products and toilet paper.
+Income guidelines apply.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.